Umajin/sample-native-library/README.md

 **umajinPollBinary** (future release) is called every frame for the library to return string and binary data back to the project JS.
 The library can allocate a buffer via bufferOut and set its size via sizeOut in the callers stack. **NOTE** the library must provide `umajinDestroy` so that the caller can hand the allocated buffer back to the library for safe release/freeing when the caller is done.

-**umajinDestory** (future release) is called when Umajin has finished with a buffer allocated by the library and returned by umajinPollBinary.
+**umajinDestroy** (future release) is called when Umajin has finished with a buffer allocated by the library and returned by `umajinPollBinary`.
 The library should free whatever resources were allocated at the address passed to `umajinDestroy`.

 ### Per platform considerations Umajin Editor 4.0.4 through 4.1.